 The overall risk assessment is the result of a consolidated examination of the individual risks explained in this chapter and the aggregated risk exposure, which in relation to the risk-bearing capacity at the time of preparing this report do not indicate any threat to the GFT Group as a going concern.
+There have been no significant changes in the risks and opportunities described since preparing the Group Management Report 2023.
 No permanent or substantial impairment of the financial position and performance of the company is expected.
 The early warning system for the detection of risks implemented by the GFT Group is constantly evolving and will be reviewed by the external auditor in accordance with the statutory requirements according to section 317 (4) HGB.